-All analyzers include Windows software, cables and manuals.
+All analyzers include Windows and API software, cables, carrying case and manuals.

-PCI Bus Analyzer Application Programming Interface
+Appendix B PCI Bus Analyzer Application Programming Interface

 Version 1.1

 Scope

 This document describes the communications interface to the Silicon Controls PCI8XX and PCI6XX bus analyzers.
 The interface is intended for use by custom applications that wish to programatically control the operation of the analyzer.
 Communications functions are provided to configure the communications port, send commands and return responses.
 It is the responsibility of the custom application to format commands and parse data that is returned.